 - It’s time for a job search.
 After your military service is complete, you will be facing the job hunt.
 Your resume, experience, and your performance in the military will be the only things that are going to help you get a job.
 There are endless ways to get a job after military service.
 Employment agencies, school placement offices, community organizations, and employment counselors may all be able to help you find a job or obtain valuable career information.

 - Take advantage of veteran status.
 As a veteran of the US armed forces, you have a skill set that can’t be taught.
 This means that every aspect of your life means something to your employer, from how you handle yourself in a job interview to how you treat other people.
 This job search couldn’t be easier.
 Take some time to really think about what you want out of your next job and how you can present yourself as the perfect candidate for the role.
+On the other hand, sometimes this can be used against a potential employee with employers not hiring them because of them being in the military or because of their gender, etc. So, it would be a wise choice to look into an employment discrimination lawyer California firm or a firm in their area so they can tackle this head-on and be given the chance to be employed like everybody else.

 Many organizations are committed to helping veterans find good jobs.
 Organizations like Help a Vet, CIA Workforce, US Vets, and Veteran Job Centers help veterans in getting a job after military service.
 Some organizations like Help a Vet and CIA Workforce only provide job placement assistance, and others like US Vets and Veteran Job Centers have a full-service employment program.
 Helping your veteran is a way to help yourself as well.